rajalaxmiKhatai2002/Learn_Javascript/Assignments/practice.md

 With arrow functions, the this keyword refers to its current surrounding scope, unlike regular functions!
 This means that when we call perimeter, it doesn't refer to the shape object, but to its surrounding scope (window for example).

 There is no value radius on that object, which returns NaN.

+4. What's the output?
++true;
+!'Lydia';
+A: 1 and false
+B: false and NaN
+C: false and false